-The growing complexity of software used in large-scale, safety critical cyber-physical systems makes it increasingly difficult to expose and hence correct all potential defects.
-There is a need to augment the existing fault tolerance methodologies with new approaches that address latent software defects exposed at runtime.
-This paper describes an approach that borrows and adapts traditional 'System Health Management' techniques to improve software dependability through simple formal specification of runtime monitoring, diagnosis, and mitigation strategies.
-The two-level approach to health management at the component and system level is demonstrated on a simulated case study of an Air Data Inertial Reference Unit (ADIRU).
-An ADIRU was categorized as the primary failure source for the in-flight upset caused in the Malaysian Air flight 124 over Perth, Australia in 2005.
+Abstract-Ever increasing complexity of software used in largescale, safety critical cyber-physical systems makes it increasingly difficult to expose and thence correct all potential bugs.
+There is a need to augment the existing fault tolerance methodologies with new approaches that address latent software bugs exposed at runtime.
+This paper describes an approach that borrows and adapts traditional 'Systems Health Management' techniques to improve software dependability through simple formal specification of runtime monitoring, diagnosis and mitigation strategies.
+The two-level approach of Health Management at Component and System level is demonstrated on a simulated case study of an Air Data Inertial Reference Unit (ADIRU).
+That subsystem was categorized as the primary failure source for the in-flight upset caused in the Malaysian Air flight 124 over Perth, Australia in August 2005.